VSF International contribution to rabies elimination

 VSF International is supporting rabies eradication efforts in its areas of intervention, and promotes a holistic approach based on One Health, integrating human, animal and environmental health.
 Mass vaccination of dogs coupled with population control measures, prompt dog bite management, community education and outreach, improvements in reporting, diagnosis and surveillance are among the key strategic approaches to rabies eradication adopted by the VSF International network.

-By working closely with the communities, key government line ministries and counterpart agencies and institutions, we have been supporting eradication efforts in South Sudan, Kenya, Uganda, Tanzania, Malawi, Algeria, Morocco, India, Cambodia, the Czech Republic and Canada.
+By working closely with the communities, key government line ministries and counterpart agencies and institutions, we have been supporting eradication efforts in South Sudan, Kenya, Ethiopia, Uganda, Tanzania, Malawi, Zambia, Ghana, Algeria, Morocco, India, Cambodia, Lao PDR, the Czech Republic, Ukraine and Canada.

-In 2021 we implemented rabies control projects in Kenya, Uganda, South Sudan, Ethiopia, India, Czech Republic and Canada’s Northern territories:
+In 2022 we implemented rabies prevention and control activities in Ethiopia, Kenya, South Sudan, Uganda, Malawi, Tanzania, Zambia, India, Canada’s Northern Territories, Czech Republic and Ukraine:

 Dogs neutered to control stray dog populations

 Since 2006, we have vaccinated at least 598,000 dogs and cats and reached over 170,000 people (including school children) through awareness and sensitization messaging on rabies prevention, control and animal welfare.
 This is in addition to capacity building and training of 4,900 animal health and public health professionals on rabies control and animal welfare.

 Rabies vaccination campaigns also represents an opportunity to support dog deworming campaigns, which have been critical in preventing the spread of zoonotic parasites such as echinococcus.
 This is in addition to the use of Trap, Neuter and Return strategy that has played a key role in controlling stray dog and cat populations and reducing the risk of rabies and other disease transmission.